 personal growth and travel blog on my canvas homepage banner image

-My Journey With Street Food of Malaysia – A Photo Essay
+Eating the Best Street Food of Malaysia – A Photo Essay

-Eating Street Food of Malaysia in Kuala Lumpur
+Eating Malaysian Street Food in Kuala Lumpur

-My experience with the street food of Malaysia began in Kuala Lumpur(KL).
+My experience with the traditional food in Malaysia began in Kuala Lumpur (KL).
 I arrived late at night in KL.
-I had chosen a hostel close to Chinatown to eat there as often as I can.
+I had chosen a hostel close to Chinatown.
+Someone had told me that if you want to eat street food of Malaysia that is the place to be.
 I checked in the Travel Hub guesthouse and took a bed in a female dorm.

 A long transit from Bali to Malaysia had left me famished.
 Overeating has been my die-hard habit.
 Now I try to eat less for a healthy and sustained living.
-But then, I gorged on traditional Malaysian food without a thought.
+But then, I gorged on Malaysian food without a thought.
 I don’t like to overthink calories when I travel.
 Who would?

-From being baffled by the cornucopia of Malaysian cuisines, restaurants, and dishes to knowing where and what exactly I wanted to eat, I had a long rendezvous with the Malaysian food.
+From being baffled by the cornucopia of Malaysian cuisines, restaurants, and dishes to knowing where and what exactly I wanted to eat, I had a long rendezvous with the Malaysian street food.
 This food memoir is my attempt to recreate my month-long food journey in Malaysia.

 The picture above shows my first meal in Malaysia.
 One of the Indian-Pakistani hostel mates insisted we go to a hawker center nearby.
 I followed him politely.
-We arrived at an Indian Malaysian food stall.
+We arrived at an Indian Malaysian hawker food stall.
 I didn’t know back then, but it must have been a Nasi Kandar eatery.

 Once, Nasi Kandar was a breakfast meal.
 Indian immigrants in Malaysia sold fragrant rice, fish curry, and vegetables in Shravan-inspired bamboo baskets balanced on hunched shoulders.
 This quick meal of rice and curry and fish is popularized as Nasi Kandhar (kandha means shoulder).